5" Gauge Hunslet

 I didn't have any PTFE rod of a suitable size to make a new ring so decided to fit an O ring underneath the original one.
 I had some suitable O rings in stock so just machined another groove for the O ring in the bottom of the piston ring groove.

-It wasn't quite that simple as I needed to remove the crosshead first so that I could hold the piston rod in the lathe chuck to cut the groove with a parting tool, The crosshead was held onto the rod with a taper pin which was very tight but I also found that the crosshead had been Loctited on as well!
+It wasn't quite that simple as I needed to remove the crosshead first so that I could hold the piston rod in the lathe chuck to cut the groove with a parting tool, The crosshead was held onto the rod with a taper pin which was very tight but I also found that the crosshead had been Loctited on as well so needed a bit of heat to remove it.

 I had already tried the PTFE ring in the bore to see what the fit was like and it was ok but the gap was completely closed with no allowanace for expansion.
 I decided to open it up by 0.020" just in case.
 Any slight leakage through this small gap should disappear when everything gets hot and the ring expands.